Anna Faris Embarrassed By ‘Scary Movie’ Past, Why She And Chris Pratt Went Off Script Filming ‘Mom’

 Apparently, Faris will share some dating advice in her upcoming memoir, set to be titled Unqualified, and even lists five professions that she says women should stay away from when choosing a potential partner.
 And it’s bad news for men who are comedians, magicians, chefs, athletes, or actors, as Anna Faris warns her female fans to avoid dating men from any of these categories at all costs.

-But the Scary Movie actress must surely be joking, as her superstar husband Chris Pratt, to whom she has been married for seven-and-a-half years, is a world famous actor and a budding magician.
+But the Scary Movie actress must surely be joking, as her superstar husband Chris Pratt, to whom she has been married for seven-and-a-half years, is a world-famous actor and a budding magician.

-Anna Faris, who turned 40-years-old in November, 2016, has grown in popularity as a Hollywood actress lately, according to Entertainment Weekly.
+Anna Faris, who turned 40 years old in November 2016, has grown in popularity as a Hollywood actress lately, according to Entertainment Weekly.

 Anna Faris now has her own relationship advice podcast, Unqualified, and she has on many occasions proven that she has a varied career.
-Faris have been a part of it all: drama, dark comedy, sitcoms, and romcoms.
+Faris has been a part of it all: drama, dark comedy, sitcoms, and romcoms.

 But one of her most prominent roles is starring alongside Allison Janney as one of Mom‘s moms.
-Anna Faris’s latest acting credit also includes film Keanu, which also stars the hilarious duo Key and Peele.
+Anna Faris’ latest acting credit also includes film Keanu, which also stars the hilarious duo Key and Peele.

 In her interview with Entertainment Weekly, Anna Faris opened up about her experience with acting.
 Faris struggled a lot in order to get a leading role.
 And she is very embarrassed by her role in the first four Scary Movies from 2000 to 2006.